xiongshizhao/UoE-UG1516-Attitudes-to-Proof-Project/README.md

 ### Data and Code Access

-- The data used for this research and figure production can be found [here](https://github.com/xiongshizhao/UoE-UG1516-Attitudes-to-Proof-Project/tree/main/data).
+- The raw and processed data used for this research can be found [here](https://github.com/xiongshizhao/UoE-UG1516-Attitudes-to-Proof-Project/tree/main/data).

 - The R script for analysis can be found [here](https://github.com/xiongshizhao/UoE-UG1516-Attitudes-to-Proof-Project/tree/main/script).